maubanel/UE5-Blueprints/grouping-meshes/README.md

 ##### `Step 13.`\|`ITB`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

-Now lets duplicate the light three times and rotate it at different angles to fill the room with colored light.
+Now by having it as a blueprint I can just drop it in the room multiple times and rotate it in different direcions.
+Lets duplicate the light three times and rotate it at different angles to fill the room with colored light.

 ![dupclicate light 3 times](images/dupe3.png)